Moldova–Ukraine relations: Relations under Dodon

 Moldovan–Ukrainian relations deteriorated under Moldovan President Igor Dodon due to his pro-Russian policies.
 Despite this, the government maintained cordial relations with Kyiv, with Prime Minister of Moldova Pavel Filip holding a phone call with his Ukrainian counterpart Volodymyr Groysman a month after Dodon's election, during which he confirmed that Moldova stands for the preservation of the sovereignty of Ukraine.

 In January 2017, Dodon stated that Moldova would not officially recognize the annexation of Crimea by Russia as legal, reneging on statements he made to the contrary in October 2016 on the issue, stressing his position that "we need to build friendships with Ukraine".
 Despite this, in September of that year, Ukrainian Ambassador Ivan Hnatyshyn stated that he does not expect a visit to (Ukrainian capital) Kyiv by Dodon because he "doesn’t respect the territorial integrity of my country", and President Petro Poroshenko declared that he would only agree to meet with Dodon only after he officially recognizes that the Crimea is Ukrainian territory.

 Election of Maia Sandu and warming of ties

 This changed with the election of pro-European Maia Sandu in 2020.

 She visited Kyiv in January 2021 in her first foreign trip as president, meeting with President Volodymyr Zelenskyy, where they agreed to create a Presidential Council to address issues of bilateral relations.

 On 24 February 2022, President Sandu condemned the Russian invasion of Ukraine as a "a blatant breach of international law and of Ukrainian sovereignty and territorial integrity", adding that "we will help people who need our help and support."

+On 26 June 2026, Andrii Sybiha, the Minister of Foreign Affairs of Ukraine, announced that Ukraine had included Moldova in its list of countries from which it accepted dual citizenship.
+Sybiha described this move as "a strategic step of Ukraine towards the Republic of Moldova".
+With this change, ethnic Ukrainians from Moldova would become able to become Ukrainian citizens through a simplified procedure.
+Romania had been included on this list earlier on 8 May that year.